davidrevoledo/Inyector/README.md

 What inyector is ?

-Injector is a very simple tool that allow application that use Microsoft DI inyection to auto configure things.
+Injector is a very simple tool that allow application that use Microsoft DI injection to auto configure things.

 ***This Library Is NOT*** a dependency injection engine.